Sunday, January 17, 2016

 “Yes, that’s true.
 Rabbinical scholars think it tasted like wafers with honey,” the Rabbi said.
 “So, you’re giving your coins away to do mitzvahs?”

 “Good deeds!”
-Coral said.
-She eyed the open scriptures that sat on the Rabbi’s desk.
+Coral said, her eyes drifting to the open scriptures on the Rabbi’s desk.

 “Yes, good deeds, like feeding the poor, acting kindly to a stranger,” the Rabbi said.
 “Some people just throw coins into fountains for good luck, but you’ve done much more than that.
 Your actions show what you believe.”